Consumer medicine information

 Available doses are 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg and 15 mg.
 (See Section 2 Qualitative and Quantitative Composition.)

-Self-monitoring of blood glucose is not needed in order to adjust the dose of tirzepatide.
+Self-monitoring of blood glucose is not needed to adjust the dose of tirzepatide.

 Missed dose.